FAIMS/burial-mounds-web/README.md

 ## Structure of the Project

-This section will explain the structure of the project and decribe the top-level folders for the project:
+This section will explain the structure of the project and describe the top-level folders for the project:

 - _assets_ folder contain the CSS, Javascript used in the project and also images that is used for the site such as the logo and default images for records.
 - *\_data* contains the configuration YAML files for the project.